webzakimbo/bcome-read-the-docs/docs/source/metadata/metadata-framework.rst

      key: overidden_value

-The "parent:child" namespace overrides, i.e. re-defines, the 'key' attribute, whilst inheriting 'other_key'.
+The "parent:child" node overrides, i.e. re-defines, the 'key' attribute, whilst inheriting 'other_key'.
 Its Metadata looks like this:

 .. code-block:: yaml